 I’m a recovering pessimist.
-A perennial one.
-I know it’s a striking confession given the nature of my site.
-But in a paradoxical way, pessimism’s been great fuel for personal growth.
-Pitiful dwellings on life’s miseries launch me into striving for the best possible world.
+That may be surprising, given the nature of my site.
+But in a paradoxical way, pessimism is great fuel for personal growth.
+Dwelling on misery leads to striving for the best possible world.

-Perhaps the greatest of pessimists: Eeyore.
-The thistle eating donkey from A. A. Milne’s Winnie the Pooh.
+Eeyore is the perfect pessimist; the thistle eating, gloomy but joyful donkey from A. A. Milne’s Winnie the Pooh.

-In the same way being poor teaches us to appreciate wealth, having our hearts broken teaches us to love faithfully, and failures magnifying our victories—Eeyore’s melancholy in a subtle way highlights the joys in life.
+Re-reading Milne’s classic has reminded me that being poor can teach us to appreciate wealth; having your heart broken can teach to love faithfully; and going through failures can magnifying our victories.
+Eeyore’s melancholy also highlights the joys in life.

 It’s what we all want.
-Beyond our physical needs, the existential cry for acknowledgment underlies everything we do.
+Beyond our physical needs, the existential need for acknowledgment underlies what we do.

-To be noticed, to be love, to be validated.
+To be noticed.
+To be loved.
+To be validated.

-And when silence is no longer awkward in any relationship—it’s a beautiful experience of ‘noticing’ one another that should be celebrated.
+And when silence is no longer awkward in any relationship—it’s an experience of ‘noticing’ one another that should be celebrated.

 We’ve all blown things out of proportion before.
 Our problems will expand to fill the mental space we give it, and often, we give far too much.

-Ignorance is bliss—for those who are ignorant about bliss.
-Eeyore must have read some Socrates, who said “The unexamined life is not worth living.”
+Ignorance is bliss.
+Eeyore probably knew Socrates, who said, “the unexamined life is not worth living.”

 Knowledge has the power to expand our human experience.
 To learn any language is to open up to literally a whole new world.
-To learn any skill increases your self-confidence, and ability to add value to someone else’s life.
+To learn any skill increases your self-confidence and ability to add value to others.

 Give yourself the gift of seeing more than just sticks; challenge yourself to learn one new thing each day.

-To live life in bubble-wrap may prevent us from ever getting hurt, but it’ll certainly prevent us from ever experiencing a meaningful life.
+To live life in bubble-wrap may prevent us from getting hurt, but also from experiencing a meaningful life.

-So while we can do our best to be wise and cautious, ultimately our best is the best we can do.
-Accidents are indiscriminate—to try and live in prediction of them is paralyzing.
+So while it’s wise to be cautious, ultimately doing your best is the best you can do.
+Accidents are indiscriminate.
+So to try and live in prediction of them is paralyzing.

-It’s like being an introvert in a culture that preaches extroversion.
-Thankfully there’s more balance nowadays with introversion seen less as an issue to fix and more of a celebration.
+Introversion is overshadowed by a culture that celebrates extroversion.
+Thankfully there’s more balance nowadays with introversion seen less as an issue to “fix.”

-Simple, yet profound words from Eeyore: “We can’t all, and some of us don’t.”
+With any ‘cultural norm,’ there’s a always the temptation to conform.
+But, we can’t all, and we shouldn’t.
 There’s beauty in being different.
 Cookie-cutters are meant for cookies, not life.